These products worked better than a professional exterminator for us.

 Eventually, I did see some ants going for the Amdro bait outside.
 But it seems that when presented withe the “Pepsi Challenge” of Amdro vs. Terro side-byside, the ants preferred Terro.

 We’ve left both brands lying around, and eventually bought more of the Terro after we threw out some of the old traps which were full of ants.
-When all was said and done, four of the Terro traps attracted and killed ants, whereas only one of the Amdro traps did.
+When all was said and done, four of the Terro traps attracted and killed ants, whereas only two of the Amdro traps did.

 We still see an occasional ant, but the problem is 99% solved.
 Even if we leave food out for hours, no ant trail!